ian-pvd/roundhouse-2021/client/README.md

-# Roundhouse Theme SCSS Core
+# Roundhouse Theme Core

+This theme uses:
+* Webpack
+* SCSS
+* StyleLint
+* ESLint
+* See Also: ../package.json

+## Webpack

+@ TODO — Detail webpack config settings.
+See: ./config/webpack.config.js

+## SCSS

 These files contain generic values & helper functions to be used throughout the theme.